EENI Global Business School

 Why study “Islam and Business”?.

-Some Muslims even believe that this declaration is not compatible with the Sharia.
+Some Muslims even believe that this declaration is not compatible with Sharia.

-Many people have described as a response of Islam to the West.
+Many people have described as a response of Islam to West.

-The Cairo Declaration on Human Rights in Islam is a guide for all the aspects of life.
+The Cairo Declaration on Human Rights in Islam is a guide for all aspects of life.

 “The fundamental rights and universal freedoms in Islam are an integral part of Islam.”

-The non-Muslims living in the Muslim Countries with the implementation of all, or part, of the Sharia can considerer it as a cut of their fundamental freedoms.
+Non-Muslims living in Muslim Countries with the implementation of all, or part, of Sharia can considerer it as a cut of their fundamental freedoms.

 The Universal Declaration of Human Rights can be considered as universal or as Western-Christian, and the Cairo Declaration as Muslim.
 There is not any Hinduism or Buddhist declaration.